 Criterion 2: Functionality

-Functionality includes several other sub-factors: material, breathability, water-resistance, grip, and ability to be cleaned.
+Functionality is inclusive of several other sub-factors, including material, breathability, water-resistance, grip, and ability to be cleaned.

 Material